alicebob/bakelite/README.md

 # status

 Not ready for production.
-Right now it can write basic files and sqlite is happy with those files, but there are some major basic cases missing.
+It can write files and SQLite is happy with those files, but it's still early code.

 main todos:
   - row encoding (we only deal with ints and strings)
-  - deal with a larger number of tables (1st page mess)
   - hasn't seen a profiler.
 Got to make it work correctly first
   - this keeps everything in memory multiple times (and doesn't care about allocations)
   - you need to hand in all the data at once.
 Which won't work if you want to